Afternote/snipd/README.md

 ```
 npm run buildall
 ```
 When the first build is done, Open `chrome://extensions` in your chrome browser and set the developer mode as on, Install the extension by `Loading Unpacked` and selecting the `./extension` directory.
-This process can be skipped in subsequent builds and Just use reload btn in the extension page for each new subsequent build.
+This process can be skipped in subsequent builds and Just use reload button in the extension page for each new subsequent build.

 ## How to use